 – Create reusable, self-powered integration pipelines that will seamlessly transport data from its primary source to visualization tools

-– Automate business processes, job scheduling and create a system of notifications and alerts to grant you more control over your data and analytics
+– Automate business processes, and job scheduling and create a system of notifications and alerts to grant you more control over your data and analytics

 – Improve the mobility of your data and increase flexibility by achieving more without expending resources writing and rewriting code to extract key insights